monome/docs/ansible/kria.md

 Just like the primary parameter pages, each of the extended parameter subpages have their own probability, clock division and loop controls.
 This allows for some very complex phrasing to be built.

+### Modifiers

+The sequencing of each parameter can also be altered using one or more modifiers.
+The modifiers correspond to keys 11-13 on the bottom row and are, in order, LOOP MOD, TIME MOD, and PROBABILITY MOD.
+You adjust a modifier for a particular parameter by holding the mod key, which causes a different UI view to appear.

+The LOOP modifier lets you adjust the endpoints of the sequence loop for a given parameter.
+With the loop mod key held, the current loop selection is highlighted.
+You can move the start point of the loop by tapping any column (outside the bottom row).
+To change both endpoints of the loop, hold the loop mod key, hold the new start point, then hold the new end point.
+The loop may wrap around the edges of the grid if you tap an end point further to the left than the start point.
+By default, all parameters and all tracks share the same loop endpoints and are updated whenever you change the loop for any parameter.
+You can allow tracks or parameters to have independent loops by configuring the sync settings on the [config page](/docs/ansible/kria#config).

+The TIME modifier lets each parameter update on a different clock divider.
+With the time mod key held, the top row is highlighted to let you select a clock division between 1 at the left and 16 at the right.
+You may wish to have parameters within a track share clock dividers, or quantize changes to the clock division to occur only at the end of the current loop - these settings can be configured on the [time page](/docs/ansible/kria#time).

+The PROBABILITY modifier lets you program the probability of taking no action for a sequence step of a particular parameter.
+With the probability mod key held, the 4 center rows of each column of the grid act as a fader controlling the probability that the parameter will change to its next programmed value when the step is reached.
+The default is that reaching the step will update the parameter 100% of the time, you can set individual steps to ccur with 50% probability, 25% probability, or 0% probability.

 #### Trigger Ratcheting

 *Trigger ratcheting* allows multiple, regularly-spaced gates to be emitted for a single trigger in the grid.